-Erik Barsness grew up in South Saint Paul, Minnesota and started playing percussion when he was 11.
+Erik Barsness grew up in South Saint Paul, Minnesota and started playing percussion in his elementary school band.
 He received his Bachelors Degree in percussion performance from the University of Minnesota where his teacher was Fernando Meza.
 Erik has also lived in Stockholm, Sweden and studied for 3 years at the Royal College of Music in Sweden.
 He graduated with his Masters Degree in percussion from the Royal College of Music and received a Fulbright Scholarship for these studies.
 His main teachers in Sweden were Anders Loguin of the percussion ensembles Kroumata and Glorious Percussion, Daniel Kåse, principal percussionist with the Royal Stockholm Philharmonic and Roland Johansson, former principal timpanist with the Royal Stockholm Philharmonic.

 Erik has performed throughout the world as a soloist and as a member of various ensembles.
 In the fall of 2015 Erik performed at the International Havana Theater Festival in Havana, Cuba.
 European countries he has performed in included Sweden, Finland, Åland, Estonia, Latvia and Germany, he has performed in Russia on three different occasions.
 In the United States, he has performed at the Festival Dancing in Your Head at the Walker Art Center in Minneapolis, the Eye and Ear Festival at the Franconia Sculpture Park, the Walleye Art Gallery in Chicago, IL, and Sprauge Hall at Yale University.